 Immediately after delivery, you, your birthing partner and new baby will get matching identification bands that are checked any time you and your baby are separated or reunited.
 These bar-coded bands are also scanned any time medication is given to you or your child to verify that the medication and dosage are correct.
 For your safety and security, the Birthplace has restricted access and all visitors must be buzzed in by our staff.
 Your baby will also wear a HUGS security band, which activates an alarm and locks all access to outside doors if a baby is brought too close to an exit.

 To protect our moms, babies and families during this time, we have implemented changes to our Birthplace visitor policy.
 One support person may accompany/visit pregnant/postpartum mothers.
 This support person must be over the age of 18 (unless they are the parent of the new baby) and will be screened upon entry.
 The visitor should wash or sanitize his or her hands before entering the patient room and is welcome to stay overnight.
 Special Care Nursery patients can be visited by his or her mother and one support person.

 - To maintain a restful environment, we request that no cell phones be used in your birthing suite.

 - Cell phones may be used in the family waiting room.

 - Cameras and video cameras are prohibited during the delivery process, but you may use them after the birth of your baby.

 - To protect your privacy, our staff cannot give out information to your waiting family or friends or those who call to check on your status.

-- For everyone’s health, NSMC prohibits smoking in all buildings, grounds and parking lots.
+- For everyone’s health, smoking is prohibited in all buildings, grounds and parking lots.
 If you are a smoker please talk to your nurse or obstetrical care provider about options during your hospital stay.